The claim about humans using only 10% of their brain capacity has long been debunked.

 Moreover, Kaplan concluded that the mechanism of neurogenesis, or the formation of new brain cells, was based on stem cells turning into brain cells, not the mature neurons replicating.
 This type of cells remains in the human brain for a lifetime, which means that it is possible to grow new neurons at any age.

-A study conducted in 2010 in Harvard Medical School showed that mindfulness meditation rebuilds the brain, increasing gray matter in hippocampus, a brain region which plays an important role in learning and memory processing, and other brain areas involved in self-awareness and introspection.
+A study conducted in 2010 in Harvard Medical School showed that mindfulness meditation rebuilds the brain, increasing grey matter in the hippocampus, a brain region which plays an important role in learning and memory processing, and other brain areas involved in self-awareness and introspection.

 Another study at the University of Zurich in Switzerland confirmed that performing altruistic acts can change your brain.
 The research team conducted the experiment using 30 volunteers and two games, during which the participants were asked to decide how much money they would give one another.
 It was found that the grey matter in the right side of their temporoparietal junction was unusually large.
 The researchers concluded that people who are kind and perform altruistic acts actually have more developed brain regions and grey matter than those who do not.